Information For Administrators

 NYSAFLT would like to offer you, the public or private school administrator, assistance in helping you with any world language questions that you may have, from recruiting to assessment to curriculum and professional development.
 Feel free to contact NYSAFLT for further information at the bottom of this page.

-Download this PDF flier for a quick overview of World Languages in New York State!
+Click here to download this flier for a quick overview of World Languages in New York State!

 For the latest answers to your specific questions, please contact our Headquarters Staff or the New York State Education Department staff.